To properly manage wildlife in Mississippi, MDWFP Biologists recommend a complete wildlife management program which includes:

 - Any type of feed or food product may be used in feeders:

 - Feeders may be placed no closer than 100 yards from the outermost boundary of an area of sole ownership or exclusive hunting rights.

 - Feed may not be poured, piled, or placed directly on the ground.

 - Salt/mineral stations, blocks, and/or licks may be established.
 These stations, blocks, and/or licks may not contain any corn or grain products.

 - From February 15 – September 30, milo, grain sorghum, and/or wheat may be evenly broadcast at a rate not to exceed 50 pounds per acre.

 - Feeding of migratory birds is regulated pursuant to Federal regulations set forth at 50 CFR 20.11 and 20.21(i).

-- To hunt within the vicinity of feed or a feeder: hunters must be both 100 yards away from, and not within the line of sight of feed or a feeder which contains feed.
+- From the opening day of deer archery season to the close of the spring turkey season, hunters must be both 100 yards away from, and not within the line of sight of feed or a feeder which contains feed.

 - For the purpose of this regulation, within the line of sight means being hidden from view by natural vegetation or naturally occurring terrain features.

 - Feeding sites may not be hunted for 10 days following complete removal of all feed.